 Given the situation, we strongly advise customers to avoid using Chinese printers to print world map products, nor to attempt selling world map products in China, and to make themselves aware of potential issues when colouring Taiwan and other disputed territories.

-We will update this information as we learn of further developments.
+We will update this information if we learn of further developments.

 www.businessinsider.com/r-new-chinese-map-gives-greater-play-to-south-china-sea-claims (includes China’s official map of China)